Erasmus: Visual representations

 Interest in developments of visual arts or artists is notably absent in Erasmus's writing, despite moving in circles where he shared friends and patron with famous artists: for example, in Venice Erasmus's friend Giulio Camillo worked with Titian.
 Erasmus was personal friends of Hans Holbein and Albrecht Dürer.

+Wooden figure of Desiderius Erasmus which served as the stern ornament of the Dutch trading ship Liefde ("Love"), which arrived in Japan in 1600.
+Conversation with the surviving pilot William Adams convinced the Shogun to violently suppress Catholicism again.